rodoshi16/FraudIQ/README.md

 npm start
 ```

-## 🌎 Demo
-> A working prototype will be available soon.
-The UI is designed to match S&P Global’s Market Intelligence branding, reinforcing its role in financial market intelligence.

 ## 🤝 Why FraudIQ for S&P Global?
 FraudIQ aligns with **S&P Global’s mission** of delivering data-driven financial insights by offering:
 - **Market Intelligence-Inspired Risk Analysis**
-- **Enterprise-Ready API for Fraud Prevention**
 - **Real-Time Decision Support for Financial Transactions**
 - **Direct Access to Market Intelligence Insights**

-## 📜 License
-MIT License.
-Feel free to use and expand on FraudIQ!

 ---
 ### 🚀 Future Enhancements